braze-inc/braze-docs/_docs/_user_guide/getting_started/users_segments.md

 By understanding user profiles, you can gain insights into your audience and engage with them on a personalized and targeted level.
 A user's profile contains a lot of information, but here are some of the key parts:

 - **User Identifier:** Each user profile is uniquely identified by a user ID, called an `external_id`.
 This identifier allows Braze to track and associate user data across different channels and devices, providing a unified view of each user's interactions with your brand.
+[Anonymous user profiles]({{site.baseurl}}/user_guide/getting_started/users_segments/anonymous_users/) (users who visit your website or application without logging in) don't have an `external_id`, but can be assigned [user aliases]({{site.baseurl}}/user_guide/getting_started/users_segments/anonymous_users/#assigning-user-aliases) as an alternative identifier.
 - [Attributes](#attributes)**:** These are specific pieces of information about the user, such as their name, age, location, or any other demographic information.
 You can use these attributes to segment your audience and personalize your messaging.
 - [Events](#events)**:** These are actions that the user takes, like making a purchase, clicking on a link, or opening an app.
 Braze tracks these events to help you understand the user’s behavior and engagement.
 Similar to attributes, you can also use events to segment and personalize.
 - **Purchases:** This section records the user's purchase history.
 It's crucial for understanding the user's buying habits and preferences.